-Though he was born in South Africa, Tim Groenewald has been able to play county cricket as a local player thanks to his English mother and has earned a reputation as a reliable right-arm seamer and a lower-order batsman who is unafraid to chance his arm.
+Though he was born in South Africa - and went to the same school as Kevin Pietersen - Tim Groenewald has been able to play county cricket as a local player thanks to his English mother and has earned a reputation as a reliable right-arm seamer and a hard-hitting lower-order batsman.

 He made his first appearance for Warwickshire's Second XI as a 20-year-old in 2004, and continued to play for KwaZulu-Natal Inland in the English winter.
 Further appearances for Warwickshire's Second XI came in 2005, and Groenewald played an important role in Warwickshire's run to the semi-final of the Second XI Trophy as a first-change seamer.
 His first appearance for the first team came against Cambridge UCCE in 2006, and he made his List A and Twenty20 debuts in the same season.
 Opportunities were limited at Warwickshire, however, and he left for Derbyshire at the end of the 2008 season by mutual consent.

 The move proved a fruitful one, as he topped the county's first-class bowling averages in 2009, taking 34 wickets at 27.08 with a career-best of 6 for 50 against Surrey at Whitgift School - one of two six-wicket hauls.
-Since then he has consistently been the stalwart of the Derbyshire seam attack, averaging around 40 first-class wickets a season.
+He was subsequently the leader of the Derbyshire seam attack, averaging around 40 first-class wickets a season.
 He picked up 42 wickets at 25.85 during Derbyshire's successful promotion winning campaign in 2012 and led the attack in the First Division, returning 45 wickets at 31.50 apiece.